UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 Notes:

-We can build our model and fit our data.
+We can build our model here by constructing a decision tree classifier and fitting it.

 ---